OmicsDI/readthedocs/ws.rst

 The OmicsDI API is web browsable, which means that:

 - The query results returned by the API are available in JSONformat and also XML.
 This ensures that they can be viewed by human and accessed programmatically by computer.
-- The main [RESTful API](www.omicsdi.org/ws) page provides a simple web-based user interface, which allows developers to familiarize themselves with the API and get a better sense of the OmicsDI data before writing a single line of code.
+- The main `RESTful API <www.omicsdi.org/ws>`_ page provides a simple web-based user interface, which allows developers to familiarize themselves with the API and get a better sense of the OmicsDI data before writing a single line of code.